 Task force charged with the development of guidelines for the development of school web sites for the Washington County Public Schools (WCPS), January, 1997.

 Education Director for the Oak Hill House, 1986-1991.

 Conferences and Presentations

-Designed and delivered a teacher workshop on using computers and the Internet for:
+Designed and delivered teacher workshops on using computers and the Internet for:

 American Independent Schools of Maryland (AIMS) on using computers and the Internet in implementing a variety of curricular areas, May, 1996.